AndrewGuerrero/ng-caryll/content/effective_cpp.md

 };
 ```

-The key to developing using the *Handle classes* is to
+The key to developing using the *Handle classes* is to:

-- **Avoid using objects when object references and pointers will do.** Defining objects of a type
+- Avoid using objects when object references and pointers will do.
+Defining objects of a type
   necessitates the presence of the types definition.
-- **Depend on class declarations instead of class definitions whenever possible.** Forward
+- Depend on class declarations instead of class definitions whenever possible.
+Forward
   declare.
-- **Provide separate header files for declarations and definitions.** For example, separate
+- Provide separate header files for declarations and definitions.
+For example, separate
   declarations into ".hpp" and definitions into ".cpp".

 Another solution is to make `Person` an *Interface class*.